 3. Structure Studios (Paid)

 Structure Studios has 3 lines of outdoor software.
 They are VIP 3D, VizTerra and Pool Studio.
-Check it out:

-4. Home Designer Software (Paid)
+4. Chief Architect’s Home Designer Software (Paid)

 5. Landscape Deck & Patio by Punch!
 (Paid)

 Punch! software is a very popular design software company.
-Check out the landscape demo video:

 6. HGTV Ultimate Home Design (Paid)